 UK BLOG AWARDS 2019

 In 2019, I was shortlisted for a UK Blog Award in the PR, Comms & Marketing category.
-Following a public vote and judges decision, I have since made it to the final eight!
+Following a public vote and judges decision, I made it to the final eight.
 I honestly can’t quite believe that I have made it to the final of a UK Blog Award in my chosen category and can’t thank my readers, family and friends enough for their support.
-The winner of the award is due to be announced on April 12th.

 You can also find other posts that I’ve written for different sites below on various topics: